B$TBetSmarterToolsGuaranteed promo value toolkit

 Total

 You are betting on whether something goes over or under a number.
-This is often the game total, but it can also apply to player props like points, rebounds, or hits.
+This can include a game total or often some sort of a player prop.

 Yes/No

-A parlay is one bet made up of multiple legs.
-Every leg must win for the parlay to win, so the payout is larger than a straight bet but the risk is also higher.
+A parlay is one wager made up of multiple bets, or what gamblers call legs.
+Every leg must win for the parlay to win.
+If a wager contains just one bet, it is called a straight wager.

-Parlays are popular because they create large payouts from small stakes (a same game parlay is when two of the legs are part of the same game).
+Parlays are popular because they create large payouts from small stakes.
 They are also dangerous because the book's edge compounds across legs, and one bad leg can sink the whole ticket.
-Many times a sportsbook may offer a 33% profit boost on a 3+ leg parlay, but beware this is not the profit opportunity it appears to be as perfect hedging will typically still lead to a net loss.
+Many times a sportsbook may offer a 33% profit boost on a 3+ leg parlay, but beware this is not the profit opportunity it appears to be as perfect hedging can still struggle to break even in these scenarios.

 Vig